Mental Health Problems

 Transform Your Thinking & Overcome Mental Health Problems

-If you’re committed to overcoming your mental health problems then we highly recommend following our Advanced Tranceformental CBT programme with Paul.
+If you’re committed to overcoming your XXX problems then we highly recommend following our Advanced Tranceformental CBT programme with Paul.
 Tranceformental CBT is available as Online Therapy if required.

 The Tranceformental programme is a highly successful & pragmatic mental health counselling course, run over 10 sessions, that will teach you everything you need to know to understand your problem, identify how unhelpful thinking and limiting beliefs might be reinforcing the issue, and then show you how to make any changes to your unhelpful thinking styles or maladaptive safety behaviours that you may have developed as part of your coping strategies.